Naval Air Force, Vietnam People's Navy: Formation

+Equipment

 The Kamov Ka-25 and Beriev Be-12 squadrons were decommissioned due to their aging.

-The Vietnam People's Navy is planning to order from the United States 6 Lockheed P-3 Orion patrol aircraft of the United States Navy and the two sides are continuing to negotiate.
-The United States government can help the Vietnamese side complete this contract.
-It is expected that these 6 P-3Cs will be upgraded with the most modern radio-electronic equipment (FLIR infrared target search sensor, ASQ-114 computer system, AYA-8 data, MAD ASQ-81 display system, ALR-95V radar, AQH-4V hydroacoustic navigation system) in the United States before returning to Vietnam if the contract is performed.
+The Vietnam People's Navy is planning to order from the United States 6 Lockheed P-3C Orion maritime reconnaissance, anti-submarine warfare (MPA) patrol aircraft of the United States Navy and the two sides are continuing to negotiate.
+It is expected that these 6 P-3Cs will be upgraded with the most modern radio-electronic equipment (FLIR infrared target search sensor, ASQ-114 computer system, AYA-8 data, MAD ASQ-81 display system, ALR-95V radar, AQH-4V hydroacoustic navigation system) in the United States before being sent to Vietnam if the contract is performed.

-P-3C Orion is a maritime reconnaissance, anti-submarine warfare (MPA) patrol aircraft, its appearance in the South China Sea can create a geopolitical and geo-military change in the region.
-If Vietnam's plan to buy 6 P-3 anti-submarine aircraft becomes reality, they will be commissioned for the Naval Aviation and the P-3C will significantly increase its anti-submarine capabilities and protect the territorial waters of the country Vietnam, serving the requirements of building a regular, elite and gradually modern People's Army of Vietnam force.

-Uniforms
+Uniform

 Airmen of the Navy wear the style and color of the Navy uniform.
 Wear the Navy purple combination military rank, with the air force insignia.
 Wear a purple hard hat and soft hat.